Monkstown Football Club

-Monkstown Football Club is an Irish rugby club based in Dublin, playing in Division 1A of the Leinster League.
+Monkstown Football Club is an Irish rugby senior club based in Dublin 4.
+As of the 2024–25 season, it plays in Division 2C of the All-Ireland League.

-In addition to the First XV, they also have Second (J2), Third (J3) and Fourth (J4) XV's, a mini rugby section and a Golden Oldies team.
+In addition to the First XV, they also have Second (J1), Third (J2) and Fourth (J3) XV's, a mini rugby section and a Golden Oldies team.

 History

+The club was an offshoot of what was previously called Kingstown Club or simply Kingstown which had numerous early Irish rugby internationals to its name and was recorded as having at least two senior teams in the 1880s.

-The club was founded in 1883 in Monkstown as the name suggests, but moved to the Sandymount area in 1901 after leasing grounds at Sydney Parade from the Earl of Pembroke.
+The club was formally founded in 1883 as one of the first in Ireland in Monkstown as the name suggests, but moved to the Sandymount area in 1901 after leasing grounds at Sydney Parade from the Earl of Pembroke.

 They have always had a military connection, with British Army soldiers among the players.
 In fact, many of their players were casualties in the Boer War and the First World War, including internationals Ernest Deane, Basil Maclear and Pierce O'Brien-Butler.
 Since Irish independence many servicemen - soldiers, sailors as well as airmen - have turned out for the club and Leinster provincial teams.
 The Irish Defence Forces team regularly play their French counterparts at Sydney Parade.

 Monkstown has hosted a number of international teams over the years, such as Australia, when they won the World Cup in 1991.

-They have played in the Leinster League since 2003 and only narrowly failed to qualify for Division Three of the AIB League after winning the league in 2005/06.
+Monkstown won the 2023/24 Leinster Junior 1A League and regained senior status after defeating Bangor in the AIL promotion/relegation playoffs.